The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Abstract

 \section{Abstract}

-The millisecond pulsar MAXI J1816--195 was recently discovered by {\it MAXI} in 2022 May.
-We have studied different properties of the pulsar using data from {\it NuSTAR} and {\it NICER} observations.
-The position of the source is measured by {\it NuSTAR} as RA = $18^h 16^m 52^s.40$, Dec = $-19^{\degr}37^{'} 58^{''}$.35.
+The millisecond pulsar MAXI J1816--195 was recently discovered in an outburst by {\it MAXI} in 2022 May.
+We study different properties of the pulsar using data from {\it NuSTAR} and {\it NICER} observations.
 The unstable burning of accreted material on the surface of neutron stars induces thermonuclear (Type-I) bursts.
-Several thermonuclear bursts have been detected from the source during the outburst.
-We study the evolution of burst profile with flux and energy using {\it NuSTAR} and {\it NICER} observations.
+Several such thermonuclear bursts have been detected by MAXI J1816--195 during its outburst.
+We investigate the evolution of the burst profile with flux and energy using {\it NuSTAR} and {\it NICER} observations.
 During the {\it NuSTAR} observation, a total of four bursts were detected from the source.
-The duration of each burst was around $\sim$ 30\,s and the ratio of peak to persistent count rate is $\sim$ 26 as seen from the {\it NuSTAR} data.
-The thermonuclear bursts are modeled to determine the burst timing parameters using a sharp linear rise and exponential decay function.
-The burst profiles show a relatively long tail in lower energies.
-The hardness ratio during the thermonuclear bursts shows significant variation as observed by {\it NuSTAR}.
-We successfully model the broadband burst-resolved spectra with a combination of an absorbed blackbody along with a non-thermal component to account for the persistent emission.
-The burst-resolved spectral parameters show significant evolution during the burst.
-During the peak of the burst, the Eddington luminosity is found to be $\sim 3.7 \times 10^{38}$ erg s$^{-1}$.
-The burst-resolved spectral parameters provide a source distance of $8.5\pm1.2$ kpc for isotropic burst emission.
+The duration of each burst is around $\sim$ 30\,s and the ratio of peak to persistent count rate is $\sim$ 26 as seen from the {\it NuSTAR} data.
+The burst profiles are modelled using a sharp linear rise and exponential decay function to determine the burst timing parameters.
+The burst profiles show a relatively long tail at lower energies.
+The broadband time-resolved spectra during the burst periods are successfully modelled with a combination of an absorbed blackbody along with a non-thermal component to account for the persistent emission.
+From our modelling results, we are able to estimate the maximum apparent emitting area of the blackbody of the neutron star to be $\sim$12.5\,km during the peak of the outburst and the maximum distance to the object to be $8.7$\,kpc.
+Our findings for the mass accretion rate and the alpha factor indicate the stable burning of hydrogen via a hot CNO cycle during the bursts.